Shell wants to move headquarters amid cleaner energy shift

 Shell said that while it was proud of its Dutch heritage, the changes mean it would no longer use “Royal Dutch” in its name.

-Shareholders will be asked to vote on the measure at a meeting on Dec.
+Shareholders will be asked to vote on the measure at a meeting Dec.
 10.

+The proposal hints at the complications Shell and other energy giants face as they plan for the day when demand for oil fades and major economies turn to electric-powered cars.
+Chief Executive Ben van Beurden has made it clear in the past that he intends to have the company remain competitive in a world that gets more of its energy from renewable sources.

+His comments came amid an increased focus on the future of the industry after the 2015 Paris climate agreement led governments to commit to tougher action on emissions and shareholders push for more long-term plans.

 Peer de Rijk of Friends of the Earth Netherlands said Shell’s changes would have no effect on the case.
 Shell said in July it was appealing the ruling.